Free Fractions: An Invitation to (applied) Free Fields: Epilogue

 \section{Epilogue}

-Learning to compute with fractions at school takes some time and needs ``hard'' work by \emph{hand}.
+Learning to compute with fractions at school takes some time and needs hard work by \emph{hand}.
 This will not be different for \emph{free fractions} (but in general much more laborious).
-For those who want to experiment in computer algebra systems: An experimental implementation in \cite{FRICAS2018} \ should be available soon.
+For those who want to experiment in computer algebra systems: The experimental implementation FDALG ``Free Division Algebra'' building on LINPEN ``Linear Multivariate Matrix Pencil'' is available in \cite{FRICAS2019} \ since Release~1.3.5.